chef/chef-workstation/docs/Chef-CLI-Catalog.md

 this will allow us to understand the impact that we will have from some major changes we are about to do.

+The implementation details of Telemetry will be done on a separate document.

 ### Refactor the Chef-CLI
 Restructure the chef-cli binary to have a better sub-command distribution, things that are global to the CLI tool like, chef generate or chef shell-init,